 1. Brain is the most secure place for a password

-Strong unique password is a good deal for sure.
-Don't confuse with a strong password manager.
+A strong unique password is a good deal for sure.
+Don't confuse it with a strong password manager.

-Security is getting worse starting at the moment when a third-party application takes care about your secrets synchronizing them over the Internet.
+Security is getting worse starting at the moment when a third-party application takes care of your secrets synchronizing them over the Internet.

 A password manager is a custom third-party software.
-Good password manager encrypts your password before transferring over the network.
+A good password manager encrypts your password before transferring it over the network.
 All passwords are usually encrypted on a single master password.
 Periodically passwords are synchronized.

-A single vulnerability leads to compromising of entire set of passwords.
+A single vulnerability leads to compromising the entire set of passwords.

 2. Password manager is less about security, it's more about user experience

 It's hard to create a new password for each account, and it's hard to remember them all.
-Password manager helps you, generating new passwords, encrypting all passwords on a single master password and synchronizing over the network.
-Password manager makes user experience smoother.
+A password manager helps you with generating new passwords, encrypting all passwords on a single master password, and synchronizing over the network.
+A password manager makes the user experience smoother.

 Do you remember: we are talking about security.

-Password manager is an opposite case.
-It reliably controls many passwords, but you should trust a password manager giving up all the responsibility.
+A password manager is the opposite case.
+It reliably controls many passwords, but you should trust a password manager to give up all the responsibility.

-3. Choose strong password that you can remember
+3. Choose a strong password that you can remember

-A phrase of few words could be much stronger than a difficult pseudo-random password.
-I love that comics on https://xkcd.com/936/.
+A phrase of few words could be much stronger than a complex pseudo-random password.
+I love the comics on https://xkcd.com/936/.

-Note, that a password manager generates a password which should be properly randomized but really hard to remember.
+Note, that a password manager generates a password that should be properly randomized but really hard to remember.

 4. What password manager would you trust?

 Be careful.
 Choose a password manager carefully.
-If you're not sure: doesn't install password manager and remember strong passwords by yourself.
+If you're not sure: don't install a password manager and remember strong passwords by yourself.

-User installs a custom application, i.e. antivirus app, and that application gets an incredible power, because user allows all possible permissions ever existed.
+A user installs a custom application, i.e. antivirus app, and that application gets incredible power because the user allows all possible permissions ever existed.